leeduckgo/Yue-Lab-Homepage/README.md

-# Desci Cyou Documentation
+# Yue Lab Homepage

-Desci Cyou uses [Next.js](https://nextjs.org/) for its documentation.
+Yue Lab Homepage uses [Next.js](https://nextjs.org/) for its documentation.

 To run the project locally, first install the dependencies: